-Combination of local interventions, supports, and disciplinary response may be appropriate
+Combination of School based interventions, supports, and disciplinary response may be appropriate

 5.18.2 Physical Offenses by a Student to any Person Other Than a School Employee: Students may not commit physical offenses against persons who are not a school employee.
+Behaviors that implicate Title IX regulations (as implemented) will be managed as discussed in www.atlantapublicschools.us/domain/10589.